 - 1 medium jalapeño, minced (optional)

-- 2 cups (8 ounces) shredded sharp cheddar, Mexican blend, or Colby Jack cheese, plus additional for serving
+- 2 cups (8 ounces) shredded sharp cheddar, Mexican blend, or Colby Jack cheese

 - Tortilla chips

 - Chopped fresh cilantro

 - Set Instant Pot to SAUTÉ function.
 Add the butter and allow to melt.
 Add the garlic and saute until it is fragrant and light golden brown, about 1 minute.
 Stir in the flour and whisk continuously for 1 minute.
 Slowly whisk in the chicken broth; whisk occasionally for several minutes, until the sauce starts bubbling and is smooth and thickened.
 Scrape the bottom of the pot well to make sure nothing is stuck to it.
 Press CANCEL and stir in the chili powder, cumin, garlic powder and salt.
 Add black pepper to taste.

 - Carefully place the chicken breasts into the sauce in the insert.
 Top them with the diced tomatoes with green chiles and jalapeño.
 Seal the lid according to the owner's manual and cook on HIGH pressure for 10 minutes.